-At CEPA, we care about people, the environment, and feel responsible to protect the planet for future generations.
+At CEPA, we care about people, and the environment, and feel responsible to do our part to protect the planet for future generations.

 What are CERs?

 UN-certified emission reductions credits, so called CERs, are generated from Clean Development Mechanism (CDM) projects, which are partly funded by the investment you make when purchasing offsetting credits.
 Offsetting funds existing projects, which encourages them to continue reducing emissions, while spurring the development of additional emission-reduction projects.

 CDM offers a robust portfolio of UN CERs to choose from.
 With more than 8000 registered projects in 105 developing countries, and 27 project types, credits are available to help meet a wide variety of sustainability and social responsibility objectives.